sinch/sinch-sdk-python/examples/webhooks/README.md

 Use this value to configure the callback URLs:
  - **Numbers**: Set the `callbackUrl` parameter when renting or updating a number via the API
  - **SMS**: Set the `callback_url` parameter when configuring your SMS service plan via the API

+You can also set these callback URLs in the Sinch dashboard; the API parameters above override the default values configured there.

+> **Note**: If you have set a webhook secret (e.g., `SMS_WEBHOOKS_SECRET`), the webhook URL must be configured in the Sinch dashboard
+> and cannot be overridden via API parameters.
+The webhook secret is used to validate incoming webhook requests,
+> and the URL associated with it must be set in the dashboard.